NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 * **D2**: Indicates a dual-lane (RHW-4) branch off the mainline, with an orthogonal branch.
 Both lanes on the branch are from the mainline, and the mainline has two fewer lanes at the bottom.
 * **E2**: Indicates a dual-lane (RHW-4) branch off the mainline, with a diagonal branch.
 Both lanes on the branch are from the mainline, and the mainline has two fewer lanes at the bottom.
 * **F2**: Indicates a dual-lane (RHW-4) branch off the mainline, with a fractional angle (18.4-degree) branch.
 Both lanes on the branch are from the mainline, and the mainline has two fewer lanes at the bottom.
-* _**A3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with an orthogonal branch.
+* **A3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with an orthogonal branch.
 Two of the three lanes on the branch is from the mainline, and the mainline has two fewer lanes at the bottom.
-There are currently no Type A3 ramps available._
 * _**B3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with a diagonal branch.
 Two of the three lanes on the branch is from the mainline, and the mainline has two fewer lanes at the bottom.
 There are currently no Type B3 ramps available._
 * **C3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with a fractional angle (18.4-degree) branch.
 Two of the three lanes on the branch is from the mainline, and the mainline has two fewer lanes at the bottom.
-* _**D3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with an orthogonal branch.
+* **D3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with an orthogonal branch.
 All three lanes on the branch are from the mainline, and the mainline has three fewer lanes at the bottom.
-There are currently no Type D3 ramps available._
 * _**E3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with a diagonal branch.
 All three lanes on the branch are from the mainline, and the mainline has three fewer lanes at the bottom.
 There are currently no Type E3 ramps available._
 * _**F3**: Indicates a triple-lane (RHW-6S) branch off the mainline, with a fractional angle (18.4-degree) branch.
 All three lanes on the branch are from the mainline, and the mainline has three fewer lanes at the bottom.
 There are currently no Type F3 ramps available._